cherealnice/RealSynth/README.md

 [Live Demo](https://cherealnice.github.io/RealSynth/)

-A web-based keyboard implementing ReactJS.
+A web-based keyboard implemented in React.

 ### Features

 This synthesizer uses the Web Audio API to allow you to play in real-time, and also edit attributes of the sound.
-The keyboard is only active after SHIFT lock is pressed, and disabled after another SHIFT key press.
+The keyboard is only active after the ENABLE KEYBOARD button is pressed, and disabled after the button is pressed again.

+This project is build using Vite.

 ### React Components

+* App
+* Keyboard
-* Organ
+* Envelope
 * Key

 ### Editable Attributes